cloudfoundry/diego-release/README.md

    Created peer/etcd.service.cf.internal.crt from peer/etcd.service.cf.internal.csr signed by peer/peerCA.key
    ```

-   The manifest property `properties.diego.etcd.peer_cert` should be set to the certificate in `peer/etcd.service.cf.internal.crt`.
+   The manifest property `properties.etcd.peer_cert` should be set to the certificate in `peer/etcd.service.cf.internal.crt`.
-   The manifest property `properties.diego.etcd.peer_key` should be set to the certificate in `peer/etcd.service.cf.internal.key`.
+   The manifest property `properties.etcd.peer_key` should be set to the certificate in `peer/etcd.service.cf.internal.key`.

 ### Custom TLS Certificate Generation